 - 1. Observe the safety and ESD precautions at the beginning of this book. - 2.
 Power down the server and unplug all peripheral devices and the AC power cable. - 3.
 Remove the chassis cover.
-For instructions, see Removing the System Side Cover. - 4.
+For instructions, see "Removing the Chassis Cover". - 4.
 Remove the front bezel if it is installed.
-For instructions, see Removing the Front Bezel. - 5.
-Disconnect the power and data cables to the backplane. - 6.
-Use screwdriver to release the hot-swap hard drive cage (see letter A) from the chassis and remove the hot-swap hard drive cage (see letter B).
+For instructions, see "Removing the Front Bezel (Pedestal Only)".